serializingme/website-content/content/page/contributions.md

 weight = 3
 +++

-Over time, I have contributed to some Open Source projects.
+Over time, I have contributed to some Open Source Software projects.
 What follows a list of such contributions.
 The list of contributions is grouped by project and sorted in chronological order.

+### IVRE

+1. Minor fixes to IVRE's web interface ([#601][19]).

 ### stoQ Framework